|

 EMOTIONAL DYNAMICS

-We hardly need to point out that broken marriages create hurt children who lack a basic trust in themselves and in life itself.
-In previous generations, the marriage institution was the proud product of the private space, a stronghold of individual sanctity, a fortified wall that defended against its family members against invasion by life's negative elements.
-Marriage was vital institution, utterly necessary for protecting each family member's uniquely original quality as well as for protecting basic relationships of love and trust among the family members: Parent-child relationships, inter-parent relationships, and harmonious and healthy inter-sibling relationships.
+It is well known that broken marriages create hurt children who trust neither themselves nor others nor even life itself.
+In previous generations, the marriage institution was the proud product of the private space, a stronghold of individual sanctity, a fortified wall defending its family members against invasion by life's negative elements.
+Marriage was a vital institution, critically needed, in order to protect each family member's unique quality and in order to foster and protect basic relationships of love and trust among the family members: It cultivated the parent-child relationships, inter-parent relationships, and harmonious and healthy inter-sibling relationships.

 When Freedom came, and pushed Belonging to the sidelines, the equilibrium between Freedom and Belonging was breached.
-This breach is the dominant feature in many phenomena of the secular era, which has turned Freedom into wantonness, to be trampled on by marginal people, who assume the reins of leadership in modern society.
+Breach became the dominant feature of many of the phenomena of the secular era, which has turned Freedom into wantonness, to be trampled on by marginal people, who have assumed the reins of leadership in modern society.
 Wantonness, in the post-modern era, has become the Establishment.

-With the advent of this new phenomenon, a change also occurred in the conditions that determine a couple’s intimate needs.
-This seems a rather positive phenomenon on the surface of things, in and of itself.
-Rather than erasing individual needs, individual needs now enjoy a heyday of natural expression -- and there is no human situation more fraught with individual needs and sensitivities than relationship between the two members of a couple.
+Married couples' intimate needs underwent change as well, with the advent of this new phenomenon.
+Rather than erasing individual needs, the new married couple's individual needs now enjoyed a heyday of natural expression.
+This seemed to be a rather positive phenomenon in itself, on the surface of things, for there is no human situation more fraught with individual needs and sensitivities than the relationship between the two members of a couple.

-Tradition pushes these needs to the sidelines and lowers expectations.
-It is true that tradition serves to prevent open expressions of friction between the couple, but it also does not greatly contribute, to say the least, toward maximizing opportunities for self-expression.
+Tradition pushes these needs to the sidelines and lowers the lovers' expectations.
+It is true that tradition serves to prevent open expressions of friction between the couple, but it also does not greatly contribute, to say the least, toward maximizing opportunities for self-expression between the couple.

-We could summarize the difference between a traditional society and a modern society by suggesting that the lower expectations of traditional society reduced the divorce rate but also reduced opportunities for the deeper experiences of pairing.
+We could summarize the difference between a traditional society and a modern society by suggesting that the lower expectations of traditional society reduced the divorce rate but also reduced opportunities for the deeper experiences of encounter between a couple.

-Out of our decades-long, in-depth research on nearly thirty thousand couples from the religious and ultra-Orthodox sectors, we have consolidated a list of personal needs, which differ in degree and in kind from person to person.
+From decades-long, in-depth research investigating over forty thousand couples from the Jewish religious and ultra-Orthodox sectors, we have consolidated a list of personal needs, which differ in degree and in kind from person to person.
 Some of these needs require a complementary opposite, while others require a parallel compatibility.
-In another context, we dedicate a lengthy chapter to a full description of these needs.
+(In another context, we dedicate a lengthy chapter to a full description of these needs.)

-One of the needs is a need for emotional initiative.
-Though it constitutes but one need (albeit a vital one) among the couple’s many needs, it seems to prove the vital need for classifying and defining couple needs.
-The more detailed and precise these definitions can be - the better.
+One vital need is the need for emotional initiative.
+Though it constitutes but one need (albeit a critical one) among the couple’s many needs, it seems to prove the urgent need for a methodology for classifying and defining couple needs.
+The more detailed and precise these definitions can be, the better.

 Emotional Dynamics

-In short, and in simple language, the problem is this: Who initiates the connection?
-“Who starts up with whom?” as the popular saying goes.
+Briefly stated, the problem is this: “Who starts up with whom?”
+Who initiates the connection?
 Who approaches whom, to express affection?
 Who employs body language (this is a critical issue) to convey the message of affection?
 Who is the more active and who is the more passive in the pairing connection?

-The problem becomes more complex when we realize that being an emotionally active “initiative-taker” in pairing is not an automatic outcome of being an active initiative-taker in practical and social matters.
-Even a real "wheeler-dealer" in social organization, in counseling and leadership activities who is perpetually initiating interpersonal relationships in social settings, will not necessarily express active initiative in the intimate sphere.
+The problem becomes more complex when we realize that being an emotionally active “initiative-taker” in pairing is not an automatic outcome of being an active initiative-taker in practical or social matters.
+Even an individual who is widely recognized as a "wheeler-dealer" in social organization, in counseling and leadership activities, and who is perpetually initiating interpersonal relationships in social settings will not necessarily express active initiative in the intimate sphere.

 Classification Divides Couples into Groups